f5devcentral/f5-big-iq-lab/docs/class4/module4/lab1.rst

 .. _Lab 4.2: ./lab2.html

+7. In BIG-IQ HA Settings click **Reset to Standalone**.

-7. Open active BIG-IQ, go to System > BIG-IQ HA and Click the Add Secondary button.
+8. Open active BIG-IQ, go to System > BIG-IQ HA and Click the Add Secondary button.

+.. warning:: Double check the IP addresses of the new secondary BIG-IQ and update it if necessary.
+In below example 10.1.1.9 and 10.1.10.9 are used.

+*Properties*
+ * IP Address =	10.1.10.9
+ * Username = admin
+ * Password = purple123
+ * Root Password = purple123

 .. image:: ../pictures/module4/img_module4_lab1_4.png
   :align: center